What Can I Do with an Accounting Degree Besides Accounting?

 By earning a bachelor’s degree in accounting, you can build a strong foundation of business knowledge applicable to many different career paths.

-You can learn how to analyze and apply financial rules and regulations, generate financial records and communicate these reports with internal and external stakeholders.
-You may also gain valuable experience in business strategy, risk management, information systems, quantitative analysis and business ethics.
+You can also gain valuable skills in and knowledge of business strategy, risk management, information systems, quantitative analysis and business ethics.

-The degree can also help you explore the current business landscape and develop analytical, critical thinking and strong communication skills to prepare you for a variety of jobs for accounting majors, from financial planning and consulting to budget management and data analysis.
+An accounting degree can also help you explore the current business landscape and develop analytical, critical thinking and strong communication skills to prepare you for a variety of jobs for accounting majors.
+From financial planning and consulting to budget management and data analysis.

 Advancing your education can prepare you to enter the fast-growing financial world.
 Explore the jobs below to learn more about these alternative careers for accountants:

 - Budget Analyst: With a career in budget analysis, you can help organizations and businesses organize their finances, prepare budgets and monitor spending.
-In 2020, budget analysts earned a median of $78,970, and the position is projected to grow about 3% by 2029, according to BLS data.
+In 2021, budget analysts earned a median of $79,940 in 2021, and the position is projected to grow about 3% by 2031, according to BLS data.

 Is an Accounting Degree Worth It?

-Whether your goal is to become a financial accountant, managerial accountant or you’re interested in alternative careers for accountants, you’ll need a bachelor’s degree to start your career in the financial world.
+Whether your goal is to become a financial accountant, managerial accountant or you’re interested in alternative careers for accountants, you’ll need at least a bachelor’s degree to start your career in the financial world.

 Wondering if a master's degree in accounting is worth it?
-If you're interested in a particular facet of accounting and finance and want to boost your overall expertise, going on to earn a master's degree in accounting will let you dive deeper into an area of specialization when you select a concentration in forensic accounting, auditing or taxation.
+If you're interested in a particular facet of accounting and finance and want to boost your overall expertise, going on to earn a master's degree in accounting will let you dive deeper into an area of specialization when you select a concentration in taxation, forensic accounting, or auditing.

 It is important to make the most of your education through considering your career goals and interests, said Griffith.
 Getting an internship, taking relevant electives – such as finance, financial planning and economics – and developing soft skills like communication, data analysis and problem-solving can help set an applicant apart when entering these high-demand financial careers.